ovh/the-bastion/README.md

 - Debian 13 (Trixie), 12 (Bookworm), 11 (Bullseye)
 - RockyLinux 9.x, 8.x
 - Ubuntu LTS 24.04, 22.04, 20.04
-- OpenSUSE Leap 15.5\*
+- OpenSUSE Leap 15.6\*

 \*: Note that these versions have no out-of-the-box MFA support, as they lack packaged versions of `pamtester`, `pam-google-authenticator`, or both.
 Of course, you may compile those yourself.
 Any other so-called "modern" Linux version are not tested with each release, but should work with no or minor adjustments.

 The following OS are also tested with each release:

-- FreeBSD/HardenedBSD 14.3\*\*
+- FreeBSD 14.4, 15.0, 15.1\*\*

 \*\*: Note that these have partial MFA support, due to their reduced set of available `pam` plugins.
 Support for either an additional password or TOTP factor can be configured, but not both at the same time.
-The code is actually known to work on FreeBSD/HardenedBSD 10+, but it's only regularly tested under 14.3.

 Other BSD variants, such as OpenBSD and NetBSD, are unsupported as they have a severe limitation over the maximum number of supplementary groups, causing problems for group membership and restricted commands checks, as well as no filesystem-level ACL support and missing PAM support (hence no MFA).